The Employment Law & HR Summit: Houston

 She earned her Juris Doctor (J.D.) from Loyola University Chicago School of Law, grounding her counsel in both strong legal analysis and practical operational context.

-Micah S. Heilbrun is Manager, Labor & Employee Relations at Phillips 66 Company in Houston, Texas.
+Micah S. Heilbrun is Senior Director, Labor & Employee Relations at Phillips 66 Company in Houston, Texas.
 He leads the HR team for all unionized workforce management and non-union employee matters.
 Before his current role, Micah spent 5 years as Senior Counsel, Labor & Employment for Phillips 66.

 Prior to joining Phillips 66, Micah worked for Exxon Mobil Corporation’s Legal Department and Patterson-UTI Drilling Company as Senior Counsel and VP-Human Resources.
 Before working in-house, Micah was in private practice with Littler Mendelson’s Austin and Houston offices specializing in labor and employment law.
 He has been board-certified in labor & employment law by the Texas Board of Legal Specialization since 2008.